 Full of fresh produce with a twist, this market possibly has the fanciest products around.
 Orange Square, Pimlico Road.
 Every Saturday from 9am-1pm. lfm.org.uk

 This market is Britain’s best-known for a reason– with over 100 stalls, you’ll find everything you need and more.
 Southwark Street.
 Monday-Saturday from 10am-5pm. boroughmarket.org.uk

 The Organic Collective Christmas Marketplace

 To tie in with the festive season, The Soil Association have launched the UK’s first Organic Christmas Marketplace online hub – the ultimate online one-stop location for fresh and festive ways to find, try, and buy organic food, drinks, gifts and other essentials this Christmas. soilassociation.org/christmas

 If you don’t have time to get down to the markets, Abel & Cole do some great seasonal fruit and veg boxes.
 They get delivered straight to your door and the best part is, there’s no guilt involved as it’s all locally sourced and organic!
 Check out their fab seasonal recipe ideas, too.

-To help you get inspired by the produce that’s in season now, we’ve found a few recipes which will make sure you get the best out of autumn’s produce.
+To help you get inspired by the produce that’s in season now, we’ve found a few recipes which will make sure you get the best out of the season’s produce.

-Cauliflower is a great vegetable to cook with in autumn.
+Cauliflower is a great vegetable to cook with in the colder weather.
 Packed with flavour, it’s delicious boiled and drizzled with olive oil as a side or even deep fried if you’re feeling naughty.
 When mixed with spices, it makes a great curry which is light and guilt-free.
 Why not try this Abel & Cole recipe for curried coconut and cauliflower quinoa?
 Find the full recipe here.